Larry Grant (American football): Professional career

-San Francisco 49ers
+San Francisco 49ers (first stint)

-Grant was drafted by the 49ers in the seventh round with the 214th overall pick in the 2008 NFL Draft.
+Grant was selected by the San Francisco 49ers in the seventh round with the 214th overall pick in the 2008 NFL draft.

 St. Louis Rams

 He was signed by the St. Louis Rams at the end of the 2008 season from the 49ers practice squad.
 In 2010 Grant earned the starting weakside linebacker position for the Rams and ended up losing the position to Chris Chamberlain late in the season.

 San Francisco 49ers (second stint)

-Grant re-signed with the San Francisco 49ers on July 30, 2011.
+Grant re-signed with the 49ers on July 30, 2011.
 He would start 3 games at Inside Linebacker for an injured Patrick Willis late in December and registered a career-high 39 tackles for the season.
 At the end of the 2012 season, Grant and the 49ers appeared in Super Bowl XLVII.
 He contributed on special teams, but the 49ers fell to the Baltimore Ravens by a score of 34–31.